COVID-19 Update >> We Are Open 24/7

 Property owners of computer online services, Internet services, bulletin board services, or other electronic devices who knowingly permit a subscriber to use their service as a means to violate these laws can also be held criminally responsible under this Act.
 These types of violations are classified as misdemeanors of a high and aggravated nature, punishable by up to 12 months in jail.

-Georgia law requires the majority of sexual offenses against adults are prosecuted under one or more of the following:
+Georgia law requires the majority of sexual offenses against adults to be prosecuted under one or more of the following:

 Sexual Battery